jckouame/EclipseTrainingSlides/slides.md

 - An id that declares a semantic behavior
 - One or more handlers

-For example, the Copy command has the id org.eclipse.ui.edit.copy.
+For example, the Copy command has the id *org.eclipse.ui.edit.copy*.
 But it has many handlers that behave differently depending on the context (selection, view)

 ---
-title: Step 4: Create the command and handler
+title: Exercise: Create the command and handler

+- Reset to **PLUG3**
 - Add a command extension to toggle log on/off
 - Create a defaultHandler class (tip: use hyperlink to create class).
 Make it extend AbstractHandler
 - Implement the execute method to make it print something to the console

-Test it!
+- <b>Go!</b>
 ---
 title: The menus extension point